skippyr/river-dreams/README.md

 #### Left Prompt Features

+The left prompt shows:

-- Your local IPV4 address or "No Address" if no address can be found.
+- Your local IPV4 address.
 - If you are using a laptop, its battery charge and if it is being currently charged.
 - Your disk usage.
 - A calendar showing the week day, month and day.
-- A 24-hours clock with a symbol that changes depending on the day time: dawn (between 00h00m to 06h00m), morning (between 06h00m and 12h00m), afternoon (between 12h00m and 18h00m) and night (between 18h00m and 00h00m).
+- A 24-hours clock with a symbol that changes depending on the day time.
-- A hash symbol when you have administrator privileges, on Windows, or is the root user on MacOS and Linux.
+- A hash symbol when you are the root user.
 - The exit code of the last command ran.
-- The active Python virtual environment, if you have sourced one.
+- The active Python venv, if you have sourced one.
-- The current active directory path, shorting it when inside of a Git repository.
+- The current active directory path, shorting it when inside of a Git repo.
-- When inside of a Git repository, the active branch name or the reference hash if its under rebase.
+- When inside of a Git repo, the active branch name or the reference hash if its under rebase, and a X symbol if there are changes to be commited.
+- A lock symbol when you can not modify the current active directory.

 #### Right Prompt Features

+The right prompt shows:

 - The total of each entry type in the current active directory: block devices, character devices, directories, fifos, files, hidden entries, sockets, symlinks and temporary entries.
-Symlinks are followed.
-Types availability and interpretation are subject to the operating system you are using.
+- The total jobs running in the background.

 ## ❡ Install